jonathanwmendez/music-catalogue/README.md

 ### Build

 1. First, use `chmod +x build.sh` to make the build file executable.
-2. Last, use `./build.sh` to run the build script.
+2. Second, use `./build.sh` to run the build script.

 ### Run